graphiti-api/graphiti/guides/concepts/resources.md

 * `float`
 * `date`
 * `datetime`
+* `uuid`
 * `boolean`
 * `hash`
 * `array`

 All but the last 3 have Array doppelgängers: `array_of_integers`, `array_of_dates`, etc.

+The `integer_id` type says, "render as a string, but query as an integer" and is the default for the `id` attribute.
+The `uuid` type says "this is a string, but query me case-sensitive by default".

 ##### 2.5 Custom Types